WesleyBryie/ChumBucket/wiki/subfaq.md

 ### ► Why Raddle?

-Because it's a decent reddit-like alternative run by anarchists [with a strong security culture](https://raddle.me/wiki/privacy_policy) and an [intact warrant cannary ](https://raddle.me/wiki/warrant_canary).
+Because it's a decent reddit-like alternative run by anarchists [with a strong security culture](https://raddle.me/wiki/privacy_policy) and an [intact warrant canary ](https://raddle.me/wiki/warrant_canary).
 Some of the mods of /r/piracy are already there, so you also know what to expect.

 &nbsp;